Brian Wilson: Composition

 "Be My Baby".
 He frequently uses stepwise-falling melodic lines, stepwise diatonic rises, and whole-step root movements.
 Numerous songs alternate between supertonic and dominant chords or tonic and flattened subtonic chords, the latter featuring in the verses of "Guess I'm Dumb" and the intro to "California Girls".
+Other songs are characterized by "syncopated exercises and counterpoints piled on top of jittery eighth-note clusters and loping shuffle grooves", features that took "an almost manic edge" in Wilson's work during the 1970s, according to producer Alan Boyd.

 Lyrics

 I don't carry a notebook or use a tape player.
 I like to tell a story in the songs with as few words as possible.
 I sort of tend to write what I've been through and look inside myself.
 Some of the songs are messages.